 Mexico is currently one of the countries to which the U.S. Centers for Disease Control and Prevention recommends against travel due to high levels of coronavirus infections.
 According to U.S. media that interviewed parents of the private school where Cruz's daughters study, the school recommends its students not to travel internationally and, if they do, prohibits them from returning to the classroom for a week.

 On Thursday night, after returning home, where he was greeted with a protest, Cruz said he realized he had made a mistake and that's why he decided to change his return ticket.
-"Obviously it was a mistake.
+"It was a mistake.
 In retrospect, I shouldn't have done it.
 I was trying to be a good father," he told reporters.

 The trip by Cruz, his wife, and two daughters prompted widespread questioning in the United States given the critical situation in Texas, where millions of people are without electricity and running water in temperatures that have plunged to near minus 20 degrees Celsius.
 More than 20 people have died as a result of the cold in the southern U.S. due to the storm.